Janardhan-Git/Character-Extraction-from-image/README.md

-This is sample python code to extract text from an image.
+This is python code to extract text from an image.